graduateshotline logo

 Pre-ACT and PSAT

-While comparison can be made between Pre-ACT and ACT and conclusions like the difference in time and lack of topics like trigonometry can be reached, it would not be fair to the student to understand an exam they haven't taken yet.
-A comparison can then be made with exams like PSAT which the student might have already taken or is preparing for. < br>
+While comparisons can be made between Pre-ACT and ACT and conclusions like the difference in time and lack of topics like trigonometry can be reached, it would not be fair to the student to understand an exam they haven't taken yet.
+A comparison can then be made with exams like PSAT which the student might have already taken or is preparing for.

 It cannot be claimed that PSAT is harder than Pre-ACT since both these exams focus on assessing different qualities in different ways.
 Mathematics in PSAT focuses more on word problems which are heavily worded and can have long winding sentences.
 PSAT also does not have a science section whereas Pre-ACT has a separate section for science and this section mainly involves scientific reasoning.